-A lot has happened for the Seminoles since 1981, such as three National Championships, 15 conference titles, three Heisman Trophy winners and 35 consensus All-Americans.
-Now that the all-time streak has ended, everyone will take shots at FSU, but people should really just appreciate such an impressive feat.
+A lot happened for the Seminoles from 1981 up to that point, such as three national championships, 15 ACC titles, three Heisman Trophy winners and too many consensus All-Americans to count.
+When college football's all-time bowl streak ended, everyone took shots at FSU, but people should really just appreciate such an impressive feat.

-Going 41 years with a winning record and 36 years with a bowl game is amazing, but all streaks must come to an end.
+Going 41 years with a winning record in the regular season and posting 36-straight years of bowl eligibility is amazing, but all streaks must come to an end.
 The fact that a team made a bowl game every season I have been alive, plus another 10 years on top of that, is wild.

-But this isn't the time to be embarrassed as a streak ends.
-It is time to celebrate that it happened, and no other program has ever made more consecutive bowl games in FBS football history.
-It does suck it was ended by a rival, but the longest bowl streak they ever had was 22 consecutive.
+But this isn't the time to be embarrassed.
+It's time to celebrate that it happened, and how no other program ever made more consecutive bowl games in FBS football history.
+It does suck it was ended by the Florida Gators, but the longest bowl streak they ever had was 22-straight seasons.

 It might be lame, but Dr Seuss once said, "Don't cry because it's over, smile because it happened."